 With the old town once nicknamed “Little Paris”, some of the most beautiful and put-together woman I have ever encountered, a large percentage of the roughly 2 million inhabitants English speaking and host to the second largest building in the world after the Pentagon (Palace of Parliament), it’s hard to imagine how this city can be overlooked and not given the credit it deserves.

-Of course no Eastern European city comes with out the scars of communism, which is prevalent in Bucharest.
+Of course, no Eastern European city comes with out the scars of communism, which is prevalent in Bucharest.
 What makes this city so unique though is the undeniable contrast of new and old.
-You have high-end international luxury designer boutiques in run down communist style buildings, beautiful 300-year-old churches beside chic glass towers and
+You have high-end international luxury designer boutiques in run-down communist style buildings, beautiful 300-year-old churches beside chic glass towers and of course such a contrast of people given the very apparent income disperity.

 You can easily spend all day and night wandering around the old town, also referred to as Lipscani, as Lipscani Street is the main artery of this area.
 This area is host to many restaurants, bars, shops and “peep show” type entertainment establishments.